 I came across this recipe for Homemade Biscuit Mix, like Bisquick, in an old edition of the famous, red plaid cover, Better Homes and Gardens Cook Book.
 Now, the edition that I have is over 20 years old, but this is the cook book that sets the standard.
 (TIP: It makes a great wedding gift!)

-- 10 cups all-purpose flour (I modified this using 5 cups of whole wheat flour, 5 cups of white flour)
+- 10 cups flour (I use 5 cups of whole wheat flour, 5 cups of white wheat flour)

 - In a large mixing bowl, stir together flour, baking powder, sugar, and salt.

-- With a pastry blender, cut in shortening until mixture resembles coarse crumbs.
+- With a pastry blender, cut in coconut oil until mixture resembles coarse crumbs.

 - Store in a covered airtight container up to six weeks at room temperature. (*Please note: If you use whole wheat flour at all, this will keep best in the refrigerator.)

 TO MAKE BISCUITS:

 Use 2 cups Homemade Biscuit Mix to 1/2 cup milk.
 Mix together, then roll out on a lightly floured surface to 1/2-inch thickness.
 Use a 2 1/2 inch biscuit cutter.
 (In a hurry?
 Make “drop biscuits” by dropping spoonfuls of the dough onto an ungreased baking sheet.)
 Bake at 450 degrees for 10-12 minutes.
 Makes around 10.

 Use 2 cups Homemade Biscuit Mix plus 2 beaten eggs and 1 cup milk.
 Stir until slightly lumpy.
 Drop batter by 1/4-cupfuls onto a hot, lightly greased griddle or heavy skillet.
 Cook one side until pancake has a bubbly surface and slightly dry edges.
 Flip to cook other side.
 Makes around 10 pancakes.